haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 ---
 layout: post
-title: "Elixir: Understanding Genservers"
+title: "Elixir: Understanding GenServers"
 author: Javier García
-description: "Genservers under the hood"
+description: "GenServers under the hood"
 category: elixir
 tags: elixir, otp, genserver, in-depth
 ---

-If you're reading this, it probably is that you've had to use Elixir's `Genserver` behaviour already but you're wondering how it works.
+If you're reading this, it probably is that you've had to use Elixir's `GenServer` behaviour already but you're wondering how it works.
 For me, the first time I tried using it I got it completely wrong – Instead of using it as a store of data I ended up spawning up a brand new genserver for each new record I wanted to save.
 When I found out, I realised it was simply because I wasn't really understanding what was going on under the hood.

-## What is a Genserver?
+## What is a GenServer?

-A Genserver, according to the [hexdocs](https://hexdocs.pm/elixir/GenServer.html) is:
+A GenServer, according to the [hexdocs](https://hexdocs.pm/elixir/GenServer.html) is:

 > A behaviour module for implementing the server of a client-server relation.
 >